astropy/astropy/docs/units/index.rst

 ============

-`astropy.units` handles defining, converting between, and performing arithmetic with physical quantities.
-Examples of physical quantities are meters, seconds, Hz, etc.
+`astropy.units` handles defining, converting between, and performing arithmetic with physical quantities, such as meters, seconds, Hz, etc.  It also handles logarithmic units such as magnitude and decibel.

 `astropy.units` does not know spherical geometry or sexagesimal (hours, min, sec): if you want to deal with celestial coordinates,